-> Stockbrokers must conduct themselves in accordance with the New York Stock Exchange’s (NYSE) Know Your Customer rule, which states that a broker is obliged to gather essential information about each client before making investment recommendations.
+Stockbrokers are required to make suitable recommendations to their clients, taking into account the age, health and financial sophistication, or lack thereof, of their clients.
+Stockbrokers and financial advisors must conduct themselves in accordance with the New York Stock Exchange’s (NYSE) Know Your Customer rule, which states that a broker is obliged to gather essential information about each client before making investment recommendations.
 If a broker recommends a securities transaction that is inconsistent with the client’s financial goals, he or she has violated the NYSE rule and may be held liable for securities fraud.

 EX-PAT MAINTAINING A U.S. BROKERAGE ACCOUNT?